DBU1/advanced_formatting/README.md

     "</tbody>" +
     "</table>";
 ```
 - This constructs the final output by wrapping the next step message in a visually appealing callout box.
-It employs CSS styling to enhance the layout and make it stand out.
+It employs inline styling to enhance the layout and make it stand out.

 ### Closing the Table